MoXcz/iptables-practice/iptables-container.md

 # `iptabes` inside containers

-A container is managed by Docker (when using Docker of course), which will make networking work differently from the host namespace and netfilter (which is framework used by `iptables` to define rules).
+A container is managed by Docker (when using Docker of course), which will make networking work differently from the host namespace and Netfilter (which is the framework used by `iptables` to define rules).

 For the most part all rules defined inside the container are isolated inside the container (which is expected from a container), so for testing practices they work rather well.